Scott H. Biram: Career

 He is known for playing original trucker songs such as "TruckDriver", "Reefer Load", "18 Wheeler Fever", "Hit The Road", "Open Road", and "Draggin' Down The Line," among others.
 He is also known for writing and singing songs about "chickens," which he claims refers not just to poultry, but also to lovers, ex-lovers and "loose women" in general.
 He also raises real chickens at his home in Austin, Texas.

-Biram's long-time fans will recognize his sense of original, casual, rural fashion.
-He is known for wearing mesh-back trucker hats, and wearing velcro shoes on stage.
+He is known for wearing mesh-back trucker hats and velcro shoes on stage.
+He is also known to use a hollow-body guitar, which he often strikes during performances, and a homemade stomp-box for percussion.

 Biram's songs have been used in many films and television programs.

 The song "Blood, Sweat & Murder" from The Dirty Old One Man Band album, is featured on the soundtrack to 2016's Hell or High Water film starring Jeff Bridges, Chris Pine, and Ben Foster, written by Taylor Sheridan.
 The film was nominated for an Academy Award best picture, as well as several other nominations.
 The soundtrack also features Townes Van Zandt, Waylon Jennings, Chris Stapleton, Ray Wylie Hubbard, and other country artists.
 The film's score was written and performed by Nick Cave, and Warren Ellis.
 "Blood, Sweat & Murder" was also used in the television program, Dog the Bounty Hunter, in the episode titled "A Helping Hand", and an episode of NBC's My Name Is Earl, on FX Channel's Mayans M.C., as well as an episode of Apple TV's Bad Sisters.
 It also appears in the 2018 video game, Far Cry 5 by Ubisoft Montreal.